You have to guess what they are.

 This excerpt is about one Neurochemical bit out of 86 MUST HAVES for a business to be assured success.
 See if you agree.

 Consequently, not only do the companies we work with succeed, but they survive challenges presented by competitors while double or tripling business.

 used for the case study below:

 My business partner and I attended a few meetings with a potential new client.
 They are a credit card processing company.
 The client was having a hard time grasping some of the concepts we presented called the Neurochemical.
 Nevertheless, they were intrigued by the ideas we presented.
 Since that hadn’t hired anyone else yet, we were still in the running.
 The problem was we were charging twice the amount of the competing companies.

-They were fascinated with a test we gave them.
+They were fascinated with a few tests and surveys we gave them.
 The suveys are there to give us insight into a brief psychological analysis.
 We tested the President and Vice-President of the company first.
 What we found from the results was if these “decision makers” were built and prepared for success.
 One was and other wasn’t.
 This could present a problem since both of them would have a final say on the decisions we would take.

 We then discussed their budget, a payment schedule, and who was who on their current staff.
-The employees and a number of their clients were all asked to be surveyed (40 people in total).
+We would later request, if hired, that employees and clients take similar survey.

-These are always the first steps toward a approaching a new project.
+We are Process based.
+These are always the first steps we take toward a approaching any new project.
 We find taking these steps are both critical and necessary.

 Once we are hired, we have Charles Costa handle the deeper, more thorough research.
 Then when we have the research together, we apply:

 At long last, the client was ready and asked us to come to a final meeting with the proposal and contract.
 They were ready to sign.

 PLEASE NOTE: Our bid was twice the amount of all the other design, advertising or marketing firms.
-Apparently, the cases and methodical approach we presented was convincing enough, we believed.
+Apparently, the cases and methodical approach we presented was convincing enough, we thought.
 Besides that, we all got along splendidly.
 That also counts.